-Suspect Kills Former Landlord, Another Woman While 6-Year-Old Son Watched, DA Says
+‘These Were Brutal Killings’: Suspect Kills Former Landlord, Another Woman While 6-Year-Old Son Watched, DA Says

 According to Steele, Frost was Sami’s landlord 20 years ago.

 Steele says Sami arrived Thursday at the residence and let herself in through an unlocked door.
+Sami told police Frost told her if she ever needed anything, to contact her.

 When Gigliello arrived at the apartment, Sami allegedly killed her when she reached for a phone to call police.

+“There were items that were in the house that were used on the victims, as well as kicking and fists,” Steele said.
+“These were brutal killings.”

 According to Steele, Frost arrived back at the apartment during the attack and was also killed by Sami.